B-Lach/BLMigration/README.md

 ## Installation

-MTMigration can be installed one of two ways:
+BLMigration can be installed one of two ways:

 * Add `github "B-Lach/BLMigration"` to your [Cartfile](https://github.com/Carthage/Carthage/blob/master/Documentation/Artifacts.md), import as necessary with: `import BLMigration`
 * Clone the Repo and insert `Constants.swift` and `BLMigration.swift` to your project